Matt Entenza

-Matthew "Matt" Keating Entenza (born October 4, 1961) is a Minnesota lawyer and former politician who served six terms in the Minnesota House of Representatives.
+Matthew Keating Entenza (born October 4, 1961) is a Minnesota lawyer and former politician who served six terms in the Minnesota House of Representatives.
 He served as House Minority Leader from 2003 to 2006.
 After leaving the legislature, he was an unsuccessful candidate for various statewide offices, including governor, attorney general, and most recently state auditor.

 Background

 Entenza was born in Santa Monica, California.
 He studied at Augustana College in South Dakota before transferring to Macalester College.
 After graduating, Entenza studied law at Oxford University and taught high school.
 After returning to Minnesota, he received his J.D. with honors from the University of Minnesota Law School.

 Service in the Minnesota House of Representatives

 A Democrat, Entenza was elected to the Minnesota House of Representatives from District 64A in 1994.
 The district includes portions of the city of Saint Paul in Ramsey County.
 He served on the K-12 Finance, Education Policy, and Commerce committees.